Management and Monitoring of Parasitic and Infectious Emergencies (GS-EPI)

 6. Environmental management

-• M1 level knowledge in at least 1 of these fields (Initial training)
+• Master's level knowledge in at least one of these areas (Initial training)

-• Knowledge (professional experience, internships, studies, extra-academic experience) in 1 or 2 of the following areas
+• Knowledge (professional experience, internships, studies, extracurricular experience) in one or two of the following areas

 1. Human or veterinary health